 Photovoltaics is one of the most promising renewable energies of our time.
-Here you will discover all the key facts that you need to know
+Here is everything you need to know about it

-More and more people are promoting the energy transition on the roof of their own home.
+More and more people bring them energy transition on the roof of their home.
 Around a third of the energy demand in Germany is already covered by renewable energies.
 The approximately 1,7 million installed PV systems play a decisive role in this development.
 The advantages of photovoltaics are easy to see.
-Anyone who owns a solar system saves energy, CO2 and money.
-But how exactly does a PV system work?
-And what are the advantages and disadvantages of photovoltaics?
-What should you consider when buying?
+Anyone who owns a solar system saves energy, CO2 and cash.
+But how exactly does a PV system work, what are the advantages and disadvantages and tips for purchasing can be found here.

 How does photovoltaics work?